Abandoned Places or Haunted Havens? Explore These 13 Eerie Destinations and Find Out!

 Image Credit: Sanzhi UFO houses (2023, February 12) In Wikipedia

 The Sanzhi UFO Houses in Taiwan were originally designed as a holiday retreat during the 1970s; however, they were abandoned before completion.
-The buildings’ unconventional, futuristic design has made them a preferred location for urban explorers.
+The buildings’ unconventional, futuristic design has made them a preferred location for city adventurers.

 old ferris wheel in Pripyat, Ukraine